 Achieving a sales target is the primary goal of all sales organisations as well as all sales professionals.

-You’re coming to the end of the first quarter and it is a good time to double check that you’ve correctly set your sales targets.
+You’re coming to the end of the year so it’s the right time to check that you’re correctly setting your sales targets for the next year.

 Are you seeing the right levels of “buy-in”, are the sale pipelines looking full enough, is the run rate where it needs to be?

 Perhaps something significant has changed since you origionally set them that you need to adjust for?

 By answering the 5 questions below you will be confident to continue as you are, or you’ll know what you need to adjust for the 8 months ahead.